How to organize and conduct a legal due diligence review for US public and private deals

 Overview of legal due diligence

 Due diligence is the heart of a successful merger or acquisition.
 Legal due diligence involves a comprehensive review of a target company’s business, legal, financial, operational, and other relevant details to evaluate its suitability for acquisition.
 The process is intended to identify any potential risks or liabilities that could impact the transaction.
-The process can be costly; it can be time-consuming and frustrating.
-But it’s absolutely essential.
+It can be costly, time-consuming, and frustrating but it’s absolutely essential.
 Diligence is how lawyers help ensure that a deal that looks good on paper delivers on its promised value and benefits.

 Legal due diligence can be complex within an already complicated transaction management workflow, so it’s easy for a buyer to get lost in the details.
 And the time pressures on a deal are such that a buyer may feel the urge to rush through diligence, and so miss key information.
 That’s why it’s so important that prospective buyers have a blueprint to follow.